grucloud/grucloud/docusaurus/docs/cli/PlanDestroy.md

 └────────────┴─────────┴───────────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-✔ Are you sure to destroy these 4 resources ? … yes
+✔ Are you sure to destroy 4 resources ? … yes
 Destroying resources
 ✓ mock::Server::web-server
 ✓ mock::Volume::volume1